-Bakersfield College's new Associate Degrees for Transfer provide a perfect opportunity for the Delano Campus to develop clear pathways, creating a schedule that allows students to complete their entire degree on campus is a possibility.
+Bakersfield College's new Associate Degrees for Transfer provide a perfect opportunity for the Delano Campus to develop clear pathways, and further, the opportunity to create a schedule that allows students to complete their entire degree on campus is a possibility.
 Long term plans for new degrees are in place for Business Administration, Computer Science, and possibly Engineering.
-Bakersfield College's Introductory Engineering course will be taught at the Delano Campus for the first time in 2014-2015, with the ultimate goal to bring the full series of STEM courses to rural communities.
+Bakersfield College's Introductory Engineering course will be taught at the Delano Campus for the first time in 2014-2015, with the ultimate goal to bring the full series of Science, Technology, Engineering and Math courses to rural communities.

 In an effort to increase diversity in the legal profession, the State Bar of California and the California Community Colleges have joined together in creating an initiative to "put talented and promising community college students on a trajectory to enter some of the finest law schools in the nation and receive the support they need to succeed . . .".
-Students in the Community Colleges Pathway to Law School initiative will have their coursework accepted at participating law schools, will receive advising from the law schools and preparation for the LSAT, among other benefits.
+Students in the Community Colleges Pathway to Law School initiative will have their coursework accepted at participating law schools, will receive advising from the law schools and preparation for the Law School Admission Test, among other benefits.
 Bakersfield College is one of the 24 campuses selected to participate, and the Delano Campus will have access to this program of study.